Open - Limited Services / Capacity

-The Xochimilco Ecological Park is a park of some 165 hectares and covering much of what most people consider the canals and chinampa system for which Xochimilco is famous.
+The Xochimilco Ecological Park is a park of some 165 hectares and covering much the canals and chinampa system for which Xochimilco is famous.
 Aquatic humid areas are largely built up with the agricultural chinampas.
 The park also has a good deal of temperate forest land.
 Agricultural land is used for the growing of vegetables, ornamental plants, hollows, pines and eucalyptus trees.
 Wildlife includes birds, insects, rodents, snakes and rabbits.
 The park also provides an important point for migratory birds.

 The axolotl, a characteristic amphibian of the canals in the region, provides a focal point for all the conservation efforts in the region.
 As it is part of one of the area’s most visited parks, and indeed, one of the most visited part of the city, efforts have begun to pay off.